moha-abdi/Telxchange/README.md

-Telxchange simple project written in golang
+Telxchange, written in Golang, automates exchanges from USD to SLSH, helping you profit from the exchange rate differences efficiently.